reflectoring/reflectoring.github.io/content/blog/2023/2023-12-17-extension-functions-in-kotlin.md

 The extension function `average` simplifies the process of calculating the average of a list of integers.
 It adds a concise and reusable method to the `List<Int> `class promoting cleaner code.

 ### View-related Operations in Android
 In Android development, extension functions can be valuable for simplifying common operations on `View` objects.
-Consider the following example, which shows how to hide and show a View:
+Consider the following example, which shows how to hide and show a `View`:
 ```kotlin
 fun View.hide() {
     visibility = View.GONE